IIIF/api/source/presentation/4.0/model.md

 This property sets the color of a Light.

 The value _MUST_ be a string, which defines an RGB color.
 It _SHOULD_ be a hex value starting with "#" and is treated in a case-insensitive fashion.
-If this property is not specified, then the default value is "#FFFFFF".
+If this property is not specified, then the default value is `#FFFFFF`.

 * An AmbientLight _SHOULD_ have the `color` property<br/>
   Clients _SHOULD_ render `color` on an AmbientLight.